coderSuresh/random-password-generator/README.md

 * [Credits](#credits)

 ## Description
 This application generates two random passwords when a user clicks the "Generate Password" button.
 The user can then copy the password to their clipboard by clicking directly on the password.
 The passwords are generated using JavaScript.

+Users can choose one or more options from uppercase, lowercase, digits, and special characters.
-The length of the password is 15 characters.
+Users can also choose the length of the password ranging from 8 to 32 characters.

 ## Installation
 To install this application, clone the repository and open the index.html file in your browser.